Operation Brevity: Background

 The Italians sent the 132nd Armored Division "Ariete" and 102nd Motorized Division "Trento" to North Africa.
 From February 1941 until early May, Operation Sonnenblume saw the arrival of the German Afrika Korps in Tripoli to reinforce their Italian allies.
 Commanded by Generalleutnant Erwin Rommel and consisting of the 5th Light and 15th Panzer Division, the Afrika Korps was to block British attempts to drive the Italians out of the region.
-Rommel seized on the weakness of his opponents and without waiting for his forces fully to assemble, rapidly went on the offensive.
+Rommel seized on the weakness of his opponents and, without waiting for his forces fully to assemble, rapidly went on the offensive.

 During March and April, the remaining units of the 2nd Armoured Division were destroyed as the Axis forces advanced, which also forced the British and Commonwealth forces into retreat.
 (Note: Only ten British tanks were lost in action; the remainder were caused by breakdowns and lack of fuel.)
 Neame and the General Officer Commanding British Troops in Egypt—Lieutenant-General Richard O'Connor—were captured and the British command structure had to be reorganised.
 HQ Cyrenaica was dissolved on 14 April and its command functions taken over by a new HQ Western Desert Force (Lieutenant-General Noel Beresford-Peirse).
 The 9th Australian Infantry Division fell back to the fortress port of Tobruk and the remaining British forces withdrew a further 100 mi east to Sollum on the Egypt–Libya border.

-With the main Axis force conducting the siege of Tobruk a small battlegroup (Kampfgruppe) commanded by Colonel Maximilian von Herff continued to press eastwards.
-Capturing Fort Capuzzo and Bardia in passing, it then advanced into Egypt; by the end of April it had taken Sollum and the tactically important Halfaya Pass.
+With the main Axis force conducting the siege of Tobruk a battlegroup (Kampfgruppe) commanded by Colonel Maximilian von Herff continued to press eastwards.
+Capturing Fort Capuzzo and Bardia in passing, it then advanced into Egypt; by the end of April it had taken Sollum and the important Halfaya Pass.
 Rommel garrisoned these positions, reinforced the Kampfgruppe and ordered it onto the defensive.
 The Tobruk garrison received supplies from the Royal Navy and Rommel was unable to take the port.
-This failure was significant; his front line positions at Sollum were at the end of a long supply route from Tripoli, threatened by the Tobruk garrison.
+The Axis positions at Sollum were at the end of a long supply route from Tripoli, threatened by the Tobruk garrison.
 The substantial commitment required to invest Tobruk prevented him from building up his forces at Sollum, making further advances into Egypt impractical.
 (Note: Tripoli was the main supply base and all supplies then had to be shipped along the coast or driven to the front.)
 By maintaining possession of Tobruk, the British had the initiative.